oneinfra/oneinfra/README.md

 Generates a number of hypervisors, each one running as a docker container inside your machine.
 By default its size is three, and the name of the hypervisor set is `test`.
+By default, one hypervisor is public, two hypervisors are private.

 > This command will output on `stdout` a versioned declaration of all
 > the hypervisors.